Codium-ai/pr-agent/docs/docs/tools/improve.md

 ### Assessing Impact 💎

-With PR-Agent pro, every time a user implements a code suggestion, PR-Agent will automatically add a ✅ prefix to the suggestion label.
-This way, the user\reviewr\manager can track the impact of the suggestions on the PR code.
-Note that PR-Agent pro tracks two type of implementations:
+Note that PR-Agent pro tracks two types of implementations:

 - Direct implementation - when the user directly applies the suggestion by clicking the `Apply` checkbox.
-- Indirect implementation - when the user implements the suggestion in his IDE environment.
+- Indirect implementation - when the user implements the suggestion in their IDE environment.
 In this case, PR-Agent will utilize, after each commit, a dedicated logic to identify if a suggestion was implemented, and will mark it as implemented.

 ![code_suggestions_asses_impact](https://codium.ai/images/pr_agent/code_suggestions_asses_impact.png){width=512}